-What does Adam's Song mean?
+What do you think Adam's Song means?

 Blink-182: Adam's Song Meaning